NeuralEnsemble/libNeuroML/README.md

 :copyright: Copyright 2012 by the libNeuroML team, see AUTHORS.

-:license: Modified BSD License, see LICENSE for details.
+License: Modified BSD License, see LICENSE for details.

 ## Introduction